 - Demonstrate an understanding and appreciation of personal and professional values and recognize their impact on decision making and professional behavior as they relate to the provision of care of clients.

 - Demonstrate an understanding of how health care delivery systems are organized and financed and their effect on patient care services.

 - Demonstrate competence in the teaching, planning, implementation, and evaluation of educational and health programs for a variety of clients in different settings.

-The four-years program for both direct and equivalent is divided into eight semesters and each year is comprised of two semesters.
+The four-year program for both direct and equivalent is divided into eight semesters and each year is comprised of two semesters.

 The program is tailored to meet the needs and challenges of the students.
 In Semesters 1 and 2, students are introduced to the Basic Biological Sciences and Communications Skills.

-In Semesters 3 and 4 students are introduced to Nursing Leadership and Management (theories and processes), the Social Sciences (Anthropology, Sociology, Development Studies, and Psychology), Community Health Nursing, Research Methodology and Advanced Nursing Science (Medical Ethics, the use of the Nursing Process and Health Assessment).
-During semester 4 through 6 learners continue with advanced concepts of Nursing Leadership and Management, Nursing Science and Entrepreneurship, Community Health Nursing, Research Methodology, Nursing Education and Advance Nursing Science (Oncology, Pain Management, and Maternal and Neonatal Health)…
+In Semesters 3 and 4 students are introduced to Nursing Leadership and Management (theories and processes), the Social Sciences (Anthropology, Sociology, Development Studies, and Psychology), Community Health Nursing, Research Methodology, and Advanced Nursing Science (Medical Ethics, the use of the Nursing Process and Health Assessment).
+During semesters 4 through 6 learners continue with advanced concepts of Nursing Leadership and Management, Nursing Science and Entrepreneurship, Community Health Nursing, Research Methodology, Nursing Education, and Advance Nursing Science (Oncology, Pain Management, and Maternal and Neonatal Health)…

-Three principal passes in Chemistry, Biology and either Physics or Mathematics or Nutrition with a minimum of 6 points.
-Whereby one must have at least C grade in Chemistry and at least a D grade in Biology and E grade in Physics or Mathematics or Nutrition.
+Three principal passes in Chemistry, Biology, and either Physics or Mathematics or Nutrition with a minimum of 6 points.
+Whereby one must have at least a C grade in Chemistry and at least a D grade in Biology and an E grade in Physics, Mathematics, or Nutrition.